#gaming #learning #storytelling #interfaces #interactive #computer science #interfaces #learning #entertainment

 While hosted as a visiting Professional Specialist at Princeton University in the Fall of 2020, I worked with an interdisciplinary group of colleagues to develop a Virtual Princeton

-University Art Museum, to give students a novel way to experience art the pandemic.
+University Art Gallery, to give students a novel way to experience art the pandemic.

 In particular, we focused on re-creating an exhibit centering on Albert Bierstadt’s 1875 oil painting of Mount Adams, Washington.
 Each additional work in the original exhibit was drawn from the museum’s collection; focusing on images of natural and urban landscapes, each demonstrative of the effects of climate change on the natural environment.

 As a collaboration with Stephen Kim, Daniel Brennan, and Cathryn Goodwin from the Princeton University Art Museum,